 The ability to produce negative supercoils in the DNA is required for bacterial survival.
-A group of antibiotics called quinolones inhibit DNA gyrase, and therefore block bacterial growth.
-One example quinolone, ciprofloxacin, is used to treat patients infected with serious bacterial infections, including anthrax.
+For example, a group of antibiotics called quinolones inhibit DNA gyrase.
+Negative supercoiling and DNA replication (see Part 6) are inhibited, and the bacterial cells are killed.
+One example quinolone antibiotic, ciprofloxacin, is used to treat patients infected with serious bacterial infections, including an anthrax infection.

 - Describe how DNA gyrase introduces negative supercoils.

-- What are some differences between the structure and function of DNA gyrase and topoisomerase I?
+- What are some differences between the structure and function of topoisomerase I and DNA gyrase?

 Eukaryotic Chromosome Compaction

-Let us now consider how the human genome, which is over six feet in length, can be packaged into a single nucleus.
-An important aspect of chromosome compaction in eukaryotes involves the association of the DNA double-helix with proteins (both histone and nonhistone proteins) to form chromatin.
+Let us now consider how the human genome, which is over six feet in length, can be packaged into the nucleus within a cell.
+An important aspect of chromosome compaction in eukaryotes involves the association of the DNA double helix with proteins (both histone and nonhistone proteins) to form chromatin.

-Each nucleosome is connected by a linker region of between 20 and 100 bp of DNA.
-Histone H1, also called the linker histone, and other nonhistone proteins bind to the linker region DNA.
-H1 and these nonhistone proteins play a role in further compaction of DNA into 30-nm fibers (see below).
+Nucleosomes are connected by a linker DNA sequence that is approximately 50 bp long.
+Histone H1, also called the linker histone, as well as other nonhistone proteins bind to the linker region DNA.
+H1 and these nonhistone proteins play a role in further compaction of eukaryotic DNA into 30-nm fibers (see below).